 Day 16 : Transfer to airport, departure to your own destination

-Itinerary can be make decrease according to yours holidays in Nepal.
+Itinerary can be make increase or decrease according to yours holidays in Nepal.

 NOTE : All Trekking offers and plans given in the itinerary are for all interested visitors who prefer full package.
 We offer the itinerary of the destinations as per your choice.
 You are always free to choose any itinerary and the staff depending on your financial condition.
 As per your interest and requirement, we have options for any partial visit too.